genaraf/GlowStarter/README.md

-# GlowStarter
- RC Glow Plug Igniter
+# RC Glow Plug Igniter

 - Blue LED on - the output voltage in the range
 - Blue LED blinks - glow plug connected